onofricamila/ClusteringPlotterAndDBCVCalc/README.md

 # ClusteringPlotterAndDBCVCalc
-Here, clustering results stored in CSV files are taken and analysed, to plot them and also calculate the DBCV score for them.
+Here, clustering results stored in CSV files are analysed: they are used to generate plots, and also calculate a corresponding DBCV score.

-# MOAOnlineClustering
-A few MOA stream clustering algorithms are run:
-* `CluStream`, and
-* `DenStream`

-Both taking data from a CSV file.

-Their results, are also stored in CSV files.

 ---